SkyStats-Development/base-discord-bot-v14/README.md

 - [DuckySoLucky](https://github.com/DuckySoLucky) for their [original template](https://github.com/DuckySoLucky/discord-bot-blueprint-v14) (it was missing multiple things)
 - a few others

-# Licence
+# License

-Licence is viewable in the licence file
+license is viewable in the license file

 # Version